shrutiicodes/month-to-master/README.md

 There’ll be bonus sessions on Git, GitHub & How to grow as a Freelancer Also.

 When it is?

-Starting from 1st May to 31st May
+Starting from 1st May to 31st May.

 Some details about what we’re going to cover!

 Chapter 1 – HTML